It's pretty easy to avoid eating spoiled food. If the funky smell doesn't warn you off, the weird color probably will.

 Depending on the food, you might only need to heat its exterior to 165 F. Like a steak, for instance.
 A steak is a solid slab of muscle, and since bacteria don't burrow, you only need to ensure that the surface gets hot, while the interior remains a lovely medium-rare.

 Burgers are a different story.
-Grinding meat takes any bacteria that might be on its surface and swirls it all throughout.
+Grinding meat takes any bacteria that might be on its surface and swirls it all throughout the ground meat.
 Thus, a hamburger's internal temperature has to reach 165 F, not just the outside.

 Technique #2: Cool It Down